jro31/jethro-codes/_articles/projects/blocks-falling.md

 `statusRef` we've already been over, so we don't have to go over it again (thank God), then in this hook we just call three of our game board slice's actions.

-`resetGame()` I'll ignore for now, because that's for when starting after a game over, _not_ when starting the first game of the session.
+`resetGame()` I'll ignore for now, because that's for when starting after a game over, _not_ when starting a game for the first time.

 So we only have to concern ourselves with two actions: `startGame()` and `nextBlock()`.